State President

 He is passionate about developing opportunities for teachers’ professional development and networking, with a particular interest in quality pedagogy.

-Interest: TPRS, Politics, International Relations
+Interests: TPRS, Politics, International Relations

 Joanne Aaron